Celebrating CNAs During National Nursing Assistants Week

 National Nursing Assistants Week, also known as CNA Week, is June 17-24, 2021, and Nursefinders is proud to recognize certified nursing assistants (CNAs) and other vital healthcare workers who provide care to millions of people across the nation.

-According to the U.S. Bureau of Labor Statistics (BLS) and the National Network of Career Nursing Assistants, CNAs are part of a larger classification of nursing assistants that include other state tested nursing assistants (STNAs), licensed nursing assistants (LNAs) and registered nursing assistants (RNAs).
+According to the U.S. Bureau of Labor Statistics (BLS) and the National Network of Career Nursing Assistants, CNAs are part of a larger classification of nursing assistants that includes other state-tested nursing assistants (STNAs), licensed nursing assistants (LNAs), and registered nursing assistants (RNAs).